vstoykovbg/make-random-seed/README.md

 I tested it with `1544234774264585` and it gives `coffee forward seat` every time - so, it looks like it does not mix your entropy with the machine-generated random numbers (like my script do).

 You may use the full output of my script (including the `debug` lines and user's input) and copy/paste it into Mnemonic Code Converter as entropy source.
-This way it will
+This way it will...
+(Oops, I tested it and the browser freezes; I don't recommend it.)

 Possible use cases if you use Electrum 2.9.2
 =====